HackZy01/eos-compilation/README.md

 ```

 # ISO
-.ISO will take around 2.5gb, be aware that it will take more in process of building.
+ISO will take around 2.5gb, be aware that it will take more in process of building.

-iso should be located in directory like this:
+ISO should be located inside a directory looking like this

 /os/builds/[architecture name]/elementaryos-[version].[date].iso

 # Dependiencies
 - Docker and Docker.io
 - Git
 - Flatpak (for Raspberry Pi and Pinebook Pro building)

-don't worry they will be installed automatically
+Everything will be installed automatically